apache/trafficcontrol/docs/source/api/v5/statuses.rst

 ------------------
 :description: A short description of the status
 :id:          The integral, unique identifier of this status
-:lastUpdated: The date and time at which this status was last modified, in :ref:`non-rfc-datetime`
+:lastUpdated: The date and time at which this status was last modified, in :rfc:`3339` format
 :name:        The name of the status

 .. code-block:: http